brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>
 <hr>

+**The Poppy War** — R. F. Kuang

+This book was brutal.
+Kuang transformed the rape of Nanking into a fantasy tale of gods, magic, and martial arts.
+The slow build of the martial arts academy quickly breaks down into the horrors of war.
+This is a grim book with even grimmer source material.
+This book was well-researched and skillfully written, and I will definitely continue on with Rin and the Cike into the sequel.

 **The Fated Sky** — Mary Robinette Kowal

 More cool space stuff!
 I enjoyed the pacing more in this book, and despite the frustration with very 50s attitudes that still pervade the modern world, I enjoyed journeying with these two books to mars.